-Hyundai's i30 is systematically knocking over its rivals one by one.
-The latest model really accelerates its aspirations.
+Hyundai's i30 is a Focus-sized family hatch that's been improving, generation by generation.
+This MK3 model really accelerates its aspirations.
 Jonathan Crouch reports

 Ten Second Review

 If, in choosing a Focus-sized Family Hatchback, you merely want to buy a very good one and pay as little as possible for it, then Hyundai has a proposition for you - its much improved third generation i30.
 With more efficient engines, a smarter look and the option of an impressive dual-clutch 7-speed auto gearbox, it's certainly a more competitive proposition than before.
 Spacious, sensibly-specced and value-laden, this is one car that all the other big volume manufacturers are keeping their eye on.

 Cast your mind back to 2007.
 That was the year the very first Hyundai i30 family hatchback appeared, a Focus-sized model that completely changed the way we thought about Korean cars.
 Since then, this Asian maker has transformed itself from budget brand to the point where it's now a mainstream quality choice.
 Can this significantly improved MK3 model i30 help Hyundai progress further in its relentless march to full automotive credibility?
 It's very firmly a product of evolution rather than revolution.
 But there's an upgraded engine line-up including a more efficient 1.4-litre T-GDI petrol powerplant.
 Buyers also get a high-tech dual-clutch 7-speed automatic transmission option.
 And cutting-edge standards of electronic safety and media connectivity.
 It all sounds quite promising doesn't it?
 But then, if this i30 is going to be able to keep pace in this closely-fought segment, it's going to need to be.